Shavril/simple-taipy-dashboard/README.md

     ```

 3. This project uses `Poetry` for package management.
    Complete package versions are specified in `pyproject.toml` file.
-   WHen you have poetry installed, go to the directory with .toml file,
+   When you have poetry installed, go to the directory with .toml file,
    and run `poetry install`.

 4. Run `poetry run python main.py`.